saidone75/weller/README.md

 # weller
-Weller is like Alfresco out-of-process extensions but 100% Clojure.
+Weller is like Alfresco out-of-process extensions but in Clojure.

 ## Outline
 - Lean and readable code